arduino/toolchain-avr/Readme.md

 A note on texinfo: due to dependencies, each time you update/modify your cygwin installation (for example: you install an additional package), texinfo will be upgraded to version 5+, while you need version 4+!
 Easy solution: as soon as you've installed the additional package, re-run cygwin setup, search texinfo, triple click on "Keep" until you read version 4, then click next.

+You also need to install MinGW: http://www.mingw.org/.
+Once you have run mingw-get-setup.exe, select and install (clicking on "Installation" -> "Apply changes") the following packages:

+- mingw-developer-toolkit
+- mingw32-base
+- mingw32-gcc-g++
+- msys-base

 ### Upstream credits

 Build process ported from Debian.
 Most patches come from Atmel.
 Thank you guys for your awesome work.